Sahil170595/sahil170595.github.io/index.md

 # Sahil Kadadekar

 **AI Systems Engineer | LLM Architect | Mythmaker in Code**
- Designing intelligent, modular systems at the intersection of language models, scalable infrastructure, and user-focused interfaces.
+ Building intelligent, modular systems at the intersection of language models, infrastructure, and UX.

 ---

 ##  Focus Areas